Tutorial 1 – Example case (basics)

 The Air Source Heat Pump used in the Example case is a very simple representation of a heat pump in which the heat source is ignored.

-à Select Add New Conversion Technology and enter the the parameters of the heat pump:
+> Select Create Custom once more and enter the parameters of the heat pump:

 Step 6.3 – Implementing a multi-output technology